msivant/terraform-provider-newrelic/website/docs/r/cloud_oci_link_account.html.markdown

 Use this resource to link an Oracle Cloud Infrastructure (OCI) account to New Relic.

+This setup is used to create a provider account with OCI credentials, establishing a relationship between Oracle and New Relic.
+Additionally, as part of this integration, we store WIF (Workload Identity Federation) credentials which are further used for fetching data and validations, and vault OCIDs corresponding to the vault resource where the New Relic ingest and user keys are stored in the OCI console.

 ## Prerequisites

-You need an Oracle Cloud Infrastructure tenancy with IAM permissions to create and manage the identity artifacts (client/application, secrets, compartments, and service user) referenced below.
+The following prerequisites are required in OCI and New Relic for this resource to work properly.
+You need an OCI tenancy with IAM permissions to create and manage the identity artifacts (client/application, secrets, compartments, and service user) referenced below.
 OCI provides enterprise-grade cloud services across multiple global regions.

 > **NOTE:** This resource assumes you've already configured both the OCI and New Relic providers with valid credentials:
 > - [OCI provider setup](https://registry.terraform.io/providers/oracle/oci/latest/docs)